4 Big Summer Challenges and How HR Can Manage Them

 The problem: Sometimes the heat can not only be uncomfortable – it can be dangerous.
 Especially when it comes to warehouse workers or those who are doing manual labor outside, the summer heat can take a real toll on their bodies.

 With stricter dress codes where workers are required to wear specific uniforms or protective gear, the wrong clothing can put employees at risk for heat-related illnesses like heatstroke and heat stress.
-In fact, there were 43 work-related deaths due to environmental heat exposure in 2019, and 90% of heat-related deaths occurred between May and September.
+In fact, there were 36 work-related deaths due to environmental heat exposure in the most recent DOL data.

 The solution: It’s important to take all necessary precautions, even if workers don’t seem overheated or unwell.
 Heat can creep up quickly, and especially during the hot summer months, it’s always better to be overly cautious than risk injury.